END stereotyping & discrimination

-While behavioral health conditions, including mental and substance use disorders, are a major public health issue, did you know that language and the meanings attached to words often impact, influence, develop and change the attitudes towards these disorders?
+Behavioral health conditions, including mental and substance use disorders, are a major public health issue.
+Language and the meanings attached to words often impact, influence, develop and change the attitudes towards these disorders.

 Your word choices help illuminate and create greater understanding of these mental or substance use disorders and, by doing so, make it more likely people in need will seek help.
 Conversely, your choice of words can perpetuate stereotyping and discrimination.